Attendance and Absence

 Jeavons Wood Primary is committed to full attendance by all pupils.
 There is clear evidence of the link between attendance and achievement.

 However, we understand there are occasions when your child will be unable to attend.
-To report a child's absence please contact the School on 01954 717180 option 1 or email@example.com or use the link on ParentHub.
+To report a child's absence please contact the School by 08:30 on 01954 717180 option 1 or firstname.lastname@example.org or use the link on ParentHub.
 Please contact us on each day of absence.
 If your child has suffered sickness or diarrhoea please keep them off school for 48 hours after the last occurrence.
 A Public Health England guide to infection control is available to download from this page.

 Department for Education guidance is clear that schools are only allowed to authorise any planned term-time absence in extremely exceptional circumstances, for example a single day for a funeral of a close relative or a medical appointment.
 Term-time holidays do not qualify.